-A: No. If our tool predicts that you have eligible cases, you will have the option to hire Rasa as your lawyer to help you expunge your records.
-We provide a low-cost, simple, and transparent pricing option for record clearance.
+A: No. If our tool predicts that you have cases that are eligible for some type of record clearance, you will have the option to hire Rasa as your lawyer to help you clear your records.
+We provide low-cost, simple, and transparent pricing.
 However, there is no obligation to hire Rasa, and you can also take your results elsewhere and do whatever you like with them.
 Rasa believes in putting you in control of your records.

-A: Unlike traditional law firms that charge somewhere between $1,500 to $3,000 to expunge 2-3 records, Rasa will offer to expunge up to 3 records for just $500, with $250 for each additional case (does not include the government fees).
-We are able to make expungement legal services much more affordable because our sophisticated software streamlines many of the manual steps associated with the expungement process.
-Rasa also offers interest free monthly payment plans that allow you to start your expungement now and break up the cost over 4 months for no additional charge.
+A: Unlike traditional law firms that typically charge somewhere between $1,500 to $3,000 to clear 2-3 records, Rasa offers low-cost, transparent pricing for all of our services.
+We are able to make legal services much more affordable because our sophisticated software streamlines many of the manual steps associated with the record clearance process.
+Rasa also offers interest-free monthly payment plans that allow you to start clearing your record now, and pay over 4 months at no additional charge.

-A: Rasa is a mission-driven social impact company started by the founder of Clean Slate Utah.
+A: Rasa is a mission-driven social impact company started by a leader of the national clean slate movement.
+Record clearance is our specialty.
 We are committed to transforming legal services to make them affordable and accessible to all who need them.
 We are also community advocates who fight for better record clearance laws for all.
-We have developed custom software to simplify the expungement process and make it affordable for people to access a second chance.
+We have developed custom software to simplify the legal sealing, set-aside, and expungement process, and make it affordable for people to access a second chance.

 A: It can be easy to get our organizations mixed up, but there are some important differences between our organizations.
 Whichever organization best meets your needs, both are here for you and dedicated to helping Utahns clear their criminal records and access new opportunities.